 What We Do

-The Stewardship Association of Municipalities Inc (known affectionately as “SAM”) is an incorporated, non-governmental organization comprised of a network of municipalities who have formally committed to the practice of environmental stewardship in Newfoundland and Labrador.
+The Stewardship Association of Municipalities Inc (known affectionately as “SAM”) is comprised of a network of municipalities who have formally committed to the practice of environmental stewardship in Newfoundland and Labrador.
+SAM is an incorporated, non-profit organization.

-Municipal members have signed Habitat Stewardship Agreements with the provincial government, publicly committing to the conservation of important wildlife habitat found within their municipal planning boundaries.
+Municipal members sign Habitat Stewardship Agreements with the provincial government, publicly committing to the conservation of important wildlife habitat found within their municipal planning boundaries.
 The first Habitat Stewardship Agreements were signed in 1993 in Gander and Whitbourne.

 Municipalities met for the first time in 1994 to share experiences and plan conservation projects, and SAM was formally incorporated in 1999.
 Since that time, SAM has been successful in encouraging over 40 municipal governments to engage in wildlife habitat conservation, enhancement and stewardship.
 SAM’s membership secures over 50,000 acres of wildlife habitat and continue to influence land use activities over more than 650,000 acres right across the province.